Owner’s equity: definition, formula, how to calculate

 What is owner's equity?

-Owner’s equity measures what a business is worth.
-It doesn’t tell you what the business would sell for because you can’t know that until you negotiate with a buyer.
-But it tells you the book value – or net worth – of the business, which can be calculated at any time.
+Owner's equity doesn't predict what your business would sell for.
+You won't know that until you negotiate with a buyer.
+But it gives you a reliable figure you can calculate at any time.

 Owner's equity formula